Project-Mahiru/MahiruShiinaJS/README.md

 By Hobospider132

 This code uses the huggingface API to talk to Mahiru AI and is built off DialoGPT as well as the dialogue from Otonari no Tenshi-sama
 Written in JS in case Oleg is willing to merge it with the current Mahiru bot.
 Hosted with UptimeRobot at the moment.
-Added a Python version because... uh...
-I forgot why we added it 💀 (It was added for simplicity as discord.py is more... flexible?
-Also Python is easier to understand)
+Python version: https://github.com/Hobospider132/MahiruShiinaPy

 Required modules: